-The Council's Balance Sheet includes a net pension liability and a Pension Reserve of ± 104.1 m as at 31 March 2023.
+The Council's Balance Sheet includes a net pension liability and a Pension Reserve of £78.9m as at 31 March 2024.
 These reflect the Fair Value of future pension liabilities that have been incurred less the assets that have already been set aside to fund them based on the latest accounting standard.

-The net pension liabilities decrease the overall level of reserves, however this does not represent a reduction in cash reserves and does not impact on Council Tax levels.
-Whilst the pension liability suggests a significant shortfall between the forecast cost of future pensions and the current level of assets built up in the pension fund, these figures are a snapshot at a point in time and the pension assets are subject to fluctuations in value subject to the current state of the stock and bond markets.
+The net pension liabilities decrease the overall level of reserves; however, this does not represent a reduction in cash reserves and does not impact on Council Tax levels.
+Whilst the pension liability suggests a significant shortfall between the forecast cost of future pensions and the current level of assets built up in the pension fund, these figures are a snapshot at a point in time and both pension assets and liabilities are subject to significant fluctuations in value subject to the current state of the stock and bond markets.

 The Council's contribution rate to the pension fund is formally determined by the scheme actuary every three years.
-The valuation on 31 March 2019 assessed the funding level at 79%.
-The employer future service funding rate was subsequently set at 15.5% of pensionable pay from 2020/21 with the variable past service deficit element paid as a lump sum in each financial year (£4.862m in 2022/23).
+The valuation on 31 March 2022 showed a 6% improvement in funding level to 85%.
+The employer future service funding rate was subsequently set at 17.2% of pensionable pay from 2023/24 with the variable past service deficit element paid as a lump sum in each financial year (£4.300m in 2023/24).